department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings.md

 layout: page-breadcrumbs.html
 title: How VA assigns disability ratings
 display_title: About disability ratings
 description: Learn about VA disability ratings and how we decide your rating.
-Plus, get a link to the VA disability rating chart, called the Combined Ratings table, which shows how we calculate disability rating percentages for Veterans with more than one service-connected condition.
+Plus, get a link to the VA disability rating chart, called the combined ratings table, which shows how we calculate disability rating percentages for Veterans with more than one service-connected condition.
 template: detail-page
 order: 1
 aliases: